 Visiting the Peles Castle in Romania: Everything You Need to Know

-It’s time to talk about Peles Castle in Romania, probably the most famous castle here, together with Dracula’s castle in Bran!
+It’s time to talk about Peles Castle in Romania, one of the most famous castles in the country, together with Dracula’s Castle in Bran!

-I have revisited Peles with my family and found it just as impressive, but I decided to update this article with new photos, but also everything you should know about it: how to get there, operating hours, ticket prices, as well as my personal opinion about the place.
+I revisited Peles with my family and found it just as impressive as ever.
+I decided to update this article with new photos and everything you should know about it: how to get there, operating hours, ticket prices, and my personal opinion about the place.

 You’d think that after visiting something as impressive as the Palace of Parliament, nothing else can impress you anymore, but fortunately, that’s not the case!